NeoPixel Breakout Board Assembly Guide

 Introduction

 The NeoPixel Breakout Board is a key expansion in the LCC Fusion lighting and automation system, designed to drive up to eight NeoPixel LED strips (e.g., WS2812, SK6812).
-Each strip is connected via a 3-pin pixel header (Signal, 5 V, GND) and receives individual PWM signals through a network connection to the PWM Card.
+Each strip is connected via a 3-pin pixel header (Signal, 5 V, GND) and receives individual data signals .

 The board regulates voltage from the accessory AC/DC/DCC PWR BUS using a KBL406 bridge rectifier and LM2596-ADJ step-down regulator, producing a clean, stable 5 V output.
 A TVS diode and a resettable PPTC fuse protect the rail and connected LEDs.
 Optional power may also be supplied from Line 8 on the PWM Card.